ni/niveristand-fpga-addon-custom-device/Quick Start Documentation/FPGA Addon Quick Start Guide.md

 ---

 Any scalar integer values can be converted to support Boolean bitpacking.
-However, this is simething that must be first programmed in the FPGA.
+However, this is something that must be first programmed in the FPGA.
 It is also something that is not "discoverable" by the addon.
 Therefore the user must configure the addon manually to match what is programmed in the FPGA.

 As an example, the FPGA program could take 8 Boolean lines, build an array, and convert it to a number as follows.

 ![Bitpacking](./Images/image007.png)

 This significantly improves performance.
-If this is implement in the FPGA, manually find the relating indicator in the VeriStand configuraiton and select to enable bitpacking.
+If this is implemented in the FPGA, manually find the related indicator in the VeriStand configuration and select to enable bitpacking.

 ![Bitpacking2](./Images/image008.png)